 We are committed to keeping your data secure.
 We use security technologies and procedures to help protect your personal information from unauthorised access and use.

-We are based in the UK and when possible process and store data within the European Economic Area.
+We are based in the UK and when possible process and store data within the UK or European Economic Area (EEA).

 5. Retention of your personal data